zenml-io/blog.zenml.io/_posts/2022-02-23-zero-six-two-release.md

 ---
 layout: post
 author: Alex Strick van Linschoten
-title: "What's New in v0.6.2: ♻️ Continuous Deployment with MLflow Deployment"
+title: "What's New in v0.6.2: ♻️ Continuous Deployment and a fresh CLI 👩‍💻"
 description: "Release notes for the new version of ZenML.
-You'll also find a lot of smaller improvements and bug fixes in this release."
+We've added the ability to serve models using MLflow deployments, and we've refreshed how our CLI looks using the popular 'rich' library.
+You'll also find a lot of smaller improvements, documentation additions and bug fixes in this release."
 category: zenml
 tags: zenml release-notes
 publish_date: February 23, 2022